Difference Between Gross Salary vs Net Salary

 |Calculation||Gross Salary obtains from Cost to Company after deducting Employee Provident Fund and Retirals amount.||Net Salary obtains from Gross Salary after necessary deductions and Income Tax(TDS).|

-Gross Salary is a composite term of benefits and taxes which are offered by the employer annually while hiring an individual on the role which includes basic salary, HRA, Leave Travel Allowance, Bonus and other elementary things which are required to continue the job.
-However, Net salary is a segment of the Gross salary which is derived after deduction of income tax and other conducive deductions.
-Gross Salary is always higher than the net salary and sometimes equal to the net salary when an employee’s salary falls below the government salary tax limit.
-EPF amount which is deducted from the employee’s monthly salary for future redemption.
-In which certain part of the EPF paid by the employer in favor of the employee.
+Gross Salary is a composite term of benefits and taxes offered by the employer annually while hiring an individual on the role that includes basic salary, HRA, Leave Travel Allowance, Bonus, and other elementary things required to continue the job.
+However, Net salary is a segment of the Gross salary derived after deduction of income tax and other conducive deductions.
+Gross Salary is always higher than the net salary and sometimes equals the net salary when an employee’s salary falls below the government salary tax limit.
+EPF amount is deducted from the employee’s monthly salary for future redemption.
+In which a certain part of the EPF paid by the employer in favor of the employee.

-This has a been a guide to the top difference between Gross Salary vs Net Salary Here we also discuss the Gross Salary vs Net Salary key differences with infographics and comparison table.
+This has been a guide to the top difference between Gross Salary vs Net Salary.
+Here; we also discuss the Gross Salary vs Net Salary key differences with infographics and comparison table.
 You may also have a look at the following articles to learn more –